- Ambulance bills

-If your child was injured in a serious car accident due to the negligence of another, our Chicago car accident lawyers help you pursue the compensation you deserve for your expenses.
+If your child suffers from injuries from a serious crash due to the negligence of another, our Chicago child car accident lawyers can help.
+We will pursue the compensation and justice you and your child deserve.
 Call us at (312) 924-7575 to speak to an attorney for free.

-Anyone can be injured in a car accident but some people are more likely than others to sustain harm.
+Anyone can suffer injury in a car accident, but some people are more likely than others to sustain harm.
 Among all age groups, children involved in car accidents are particularly prone to suffering injuries in a crash even when the proper precautions are utilized.

-- In 2016, children aged 18 and under accounted for approximately 23 percent of the national population.
+- As of 2016, children aged 18 and under account for approximately 23 percent of the national population.

-- With 74 million children in 2016, it is not surprising that increased attention has been placed on child safety while traveling in cars.
+- With 74 million children living in the U.S. in 2016, it is not surprising that there has been greater attention regarding child safety while traveling in cars.

 - Motor vehicle collisions continue to be the leading cause of death among children age 4 and ages 11-14.

-- In 2016, 723 children who were 12 or younger were killed in motor vehicle crashes.
+- 723 children who were 12 or younger were killed in motor vehicle crashes in 2016.

 - Each year, more than 618,000 children ages 0-12 ride in vehicles without the use of a child safety seat or booster seat, at least some of the time.

-- 35% of children 12 years and younger who died in a car crash in 2016 were not buckled up.
+- In 2016, 35% of children age 12 and under killed in car accidents were not wearing a seat belt.

-Avoiding an Injury to a Child in a Car Crash
+How to Avoid an Injury to a Child in a Car Crash?

-You may not be able to prevent an accident from happening.
-You may be driving as safely as possible and still become the victim of another driver’s negligence.
+Sometimes you can’t prevent an accident from happening.
+You are driving in a safe manner and still become the victim of another driver’s negligence.
 But if you travel with children in the Chicago area, the best thing you can do is to focus on safety before you hit the road.

 Restraints, or seat belts, should always be used.
 Seatbelts save lives.

-Statistically, use of seat belts among young children is high but it declines as children age.
-Of all children 12 and under who were involved in fatal collisions in 2016, just 65 percent were restrained.
-These numbers persist even though seat belts have been shown to significantly reduce the odds death in a crash as well as reducing the severity of injuries in those that survive, by approximately 45 and 50 percent, respectively.
+Statistically, the use of seat belts among young children is high, but it declines as children age.
+Of children 12 and under who were in fatal collisions in 2016, just 65 percent were wearing seat belts.
+These numbers persist even though seat belts have been shown to significantly reduce the odds of death in a crash.
+Seat beats also reduce the severity of injuries by approximately 45 and 50 percent, respectively.

-Child safety seats, or car seats and boosters, should also be used where appropriate and where required by law.
-These tend to be used only with the youngest of passengers who are too small to otherwise fill out a standard seat in a car and to fit in a seat belt without help.
-Safety seats have been proven to reduce the risk of death by approximately 71 percent among children under one year of age and by about 54 percent in children ages one to four.
+Child safety seats, or car seats and boosters, should also be used where appropriate and when required by law.
+These sometimes tend to be used only with the youngest of passengers who are too small to otherwise fill out a standard seat.
+Safety seats reduce the risk of death by approximately 71 percent among children under one year of age and by about 54 percent in children ages one to four.

 The location, size, and force with which an airbag deploys makes them unsafe for small children and is a primary reason that experts encourage parents to allow children only in the backseat of a vehicle.
 Further, a rear-facing car seat should never be placed where a front-deploying airbag is located.
 The force of the airbag deploying can dislodge these seats and push the car seat against the backrest of the seat in the vehicle, potentially leaving a child with serious injuries.

 Like adults, the laws in Chicago provide children with the right to seek compensation for their injuries if they are harmed in an automobile collision caused by another’s negligence.
 This may be the negligence of another driver or even the driver in the car with the child, depending on the accident and the situation that resulted.
 The important thing to know is that if your child has been hurt, your child and your family may have a claim for damages.
-You should consult an attorney to learn more about your options.
+You should consult a Chicago child car accident lawyer to learn more about your options.

-If your child has been injured in a car accident, call our attorneys now at (855) LAW-CHICAGO or Contact Us online for a free consultation.
+If your child has injuries from a car accident, call our attorneys now at (855) LAW-CHICAGO or Contact Us online for a free consultation.